 For the 2008-09 season, Scott was working at Arizona Western College as the women's basketball assistant coach and recruiting coordinator.
 The team was 21-10 and made an appearance in the Region I championship game for the first time in six years.
 Two players from the team earned NJCAA All-American honors in Yohanna Morton and Katrina Johnson.
 Scott also coached three All-Arizona Community College Athletic Conference players.
 Ten players from the Arizona Western College team he coached eventually played at four-year schools.

 Scott was a community relations intern for the WNBA Chicago Sky during the 2008 season, and also served as a scout player and camp manager for the University of Tennessee women's basketball program from June 2005 to his graduation from UT in December 2008.

 Scott earned a bachelor's degree in political science from the University of Tennessee.
-Scott, his wife Erica, and their son Jaxon reside in Jamestown, N.C.
+Scott has a son named Jaxon and resides in Greensboro, N.C.